andrewshell/blog-asdo-gatsby/src/posts/2012-02-18-apple-and-the-future-of-tv.markdown

 Now I'm actually with TechCrunch on this one that when it comes to TV content is king.
 Dave thinks the #1 most important thing is communication.

-<blockquote>Because nowadays while I'm watching TV, I want to look stuff up on the web, communicate about the experience on the net with people I communicate with.
+> Because nowadays while I'm watching TV, I want to look stuff up on the web, communicate about the experience on the net with people I communicate with.
 And see what they're saying.
-And who knows what else in the years to come.</blockquote>
+And who knows what else in the years to come.

 I agree with him that turning the TV into a two-way medium is going to become more and more important as time goes by, but I don't think this is how Apple is going to win.